guardian/support-service-lambdas/README.md

 All of the 'real work' is handled by cancellationAttemptForPayload, so to get fast feedback when developing simply call this method with a sample payload and execute `sbt run`.

 Note: to make REST API calls to Zuora, you will need to set the following environment variables when running locally:

 - ZuoraRestUrl - for testing purposes this is: https://rest.apisandbox.zuora.com/v1
 - ZuoraUsername
 - ZuoraPassword

-(For Lambda execution, these are set as encrypted environment variables within AWS).
+Always use DEV or UAT credentials when running locally.
+(For Lambda execution, the PROD values are set as encrypted environment variables within AWS).

 # Testing